-2. The Tribunal may adopt such rules of procedure as shall be in accordance with justice and equity and decide the order and time at which each party must conclude its arguments, and may arrange all formalities required for dealing with the evidence.
+The Tribunal may adopt such rules of procedure as shall be in accordance with justice and equity and decide the order and time at which each party must conclude its arguments, and may arrange all for the state of the state with the and may arrange all formalities required for dealing with the evidence.

-3. The agent and counsel of the parties on each side are authorised to present orally and in writing to the Tribunal arguments in support any other necessary officer or officers to assist in the performance of
+The agent and counsel of the parties on each side are authorised to present orally and in writing to the Tribunal agent ments in support or in defence of each case.

-4. The Tribunal shall keep record of the questions and cases submitted and the proceedings thereon, with the dates of such proceedings.
+The Tribunal shall keep record of the questions and cases submitted and the proceedings thereon, with the dates of such proceedings.

-5. Each of the Powers concerned may appoint a secretary. secretaries shall act together as joint secretaries of the Tribunal and shall be subject to its direction.
-The Tribunal may appoint and employ
+Each of the Powers concerned may appoint a secretary These scretaries shall act together as joint secretaries of the Tribunal and shall be subject to its direction.
+The Tribunal may appoint and employ any other necessary officer or officers to assist in the performance of its duties.

-6. The Tribunal shall decide all questions and matters submitted upon such evidence and information as may be furnished by the parties
+The Tribunal shall decide all questions and matters sub-mitted upon such evidence and information as may be fur-nished by the parties concerned.

-7. Germany agrees to give the Tribunal all facilities and information required by it for carrying out its investigations.
+The High Contracting Parties agree to give the Tribunal all facilities and information required by it for carrying out its investigations.
+8.

-8. The language in which the proceedings shall be conducted shall, unless otherwise agreed, be English, French, Italian, or Japanese, as may be determined by the Allied or Associated Power concerned.
+The language in which the proceedings shall be conducted shall, unless otherwise agreed, be English, French, Italian or Japanese as may be determined by the Allied or Associated Power concerned.

-9. The place and time for the meetings of each Tribunal shall be determined by the President of the Tribunal.
+The place and time for the meetings of each Tribunal shall be determined by the President of the Tribunal.

-Whenever a competent Court has given or gives a decision in a case covered by Sections III, IV, V, or VII, and such decision is incon-sistent with the provisions of such Sections, the party who is prejudiced by the decision shall be entitled to obtain redress which shall be fixed by the Mixed Arbitral Tribunal.
-At the request of the national of an Allied or Associated Power, the redress may, whenever possible be effected by the Mixed Arbitral Tribunal directing the replacement of the parties in the position occupied by them before the judgement was given by the German Court.
+Whenever a competent court has given or gives a decision in a case covered by Sections III., IV., V. or VII., and such decision is inconsistent with the provisions of such Sections, the party who is prejudiced by the decision shall be entitled to obtain redress which shall be fixed by the Mixed Arbitral Tribunal.
+At the request of the national of an Allied or Associated Power, the redress may, whenever possible, be effected by the Mixed Arbitral Tribunal directing the replacement of the parties in the position occupied by them before the judgment was given by the court of the former Kingdom of Hungary.